Show Condensation The Door

 Girl In Shower

-We all enjoy a nice hot shower, especially during the cooler months, but it is important to be aware that bathrooms are extremely prone to mold build up due steam created by high humidity.
+We all enjoy a nice hot shower, especially during the cooler months, but it is important to be aware that bathrooms are extremely prone to mould buildup due to steam created by high humidity.
 This steam then penetrates every crevice and texture in the bathroom, and once it cools down it condensates.
-Condensation feeds mold, mildew, and in some serious cases can contribute to structural rot.
+Condensation feeds mould and mildew, and in some serious cases can contribute to structural rot.

 How Can You avoid Mould Build Up?